 In Drawing: Collage students will be exposed to a variety of collage techniques - both historical and contemporary.
 Collage will be utilized as a tool for drawing, as well as a means of juxtaposing images to create content.
 (Prerequisite: PD201)

-Course descriptions for SA482 Senior Seminar, SA492 Senior Pathways Studio 1, and SA492 Senior Pathways Studio 2 are in the Studio Arts Course Descriptions portion of the Catalog.
-Students may enroll in any Studio Arts course per the prerequisites specified for the course.
+Course descriptions for SA482 Senior Seminar, SA491 Senior Pathways Studio 1, and SA492 Senior Pathways Studio 2 are in the Senior Year Experience portion of the Catalog.